 Professor Ferdinand K. Piëch was Head of Technical Development at AUDI AG from 1975 to 1988, and Chairman of the Board of Management from 1988 to 1992.
-He is now Chairman of the Volkswagen AG Supervisory Board.
+From 2002 to April 2015 he was Chairman of the Volkswagen AG Supervisory Board.

 Born in Vienna, Austria on April 17, 1937 and a grandson of Ferdinand Porsche, Ferdinand Piëch studied mechanical engineering at the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.
 His professional career began in 1963 in the engine testing department of Porsche KG in Stuttgart-Zuffenhausen.
 After exercising various functions, Piëch became Technical Director of Porsche KG in 1971.
 Among the cars developed under his supervision was the legendary Porsche 917 racing car, which brought Porsche its first overall victory in the Le Mans 24-hour race in 1970.

 Move to Audi NSU Auto Union AG

 In 1972 the Porsche family council decided that the company’s executives should no longer include members of the family.
 In the same year Ferdinand Piëch moved to Audi NSU Auto Union AG, based in Ingolstadt, initially with responsibility for special technical development tasks.
 He became Head of Technical Development in 1974, and in the following year was appointed a board member of the company.